Quantum Circuit Mutants: Empirical Analysis and Recommendations: Related Work

-\textbf{Formal verification for quantum programs.} Formal verification for quantum programs involves applying formal methods to check the correctness of quantum circuits.
+Formal verification for quantum programs involves applying formal methods to check the correctness of quantum circuits.
 This new field of study tries to address the challenges introduced by the unique properties of quantum computers regarding new types of errors and the development of complex quantum algorithms.
-Unlike the empirical assessment employed by software testing, formal verification aims to provide a mathematical proof of correctness of software behavior.
-The survey by Lewis et al.~\cite{lewis2023formal} provides some valuable insights about the current state of the field and tools developed, such as QWire~\cite{rand2018qwire} and SQIR~\cite{hietala2020proving}.
+Unlike the empirical assessment employed by software testing, formal verification aims to provide a mathematical proof of the correctness of software behavior.
+The survey by Lewis et al.~\parencite{lewis2023formal} provides some valuable insights about the current state of the field and tools developed, such as QWire~\parencite{rand2018qwire} and SQIR~\parencite{hietala2020proving}.
 QWire emerged as one of the initial quantum programming languages for developing verifiable programs, whereas SQIR is a proof assistant for writing proofs about quantum programs.
 The survey highlights the importance of verification techniques that follow quantum software development, showing that verifiable programming languages need to be developed to be easy to learn or use.

 Formal quantum verification methods provide proofs for quantum programs but require extensive quantum mechanics knowledge.
-Mutation analysis can be used to assess formal verification techniques by evaluating their ability to detect and handle mutations in system models or specifications as done for classical formal verification by Rao et al.~\cite{MutationVerification}, and Jain et al.~\cite{mCoq}.
+Mutation analysis can be used to assess formal verification techniques by evaluating their ability to detect and handle mutations in system models or specifications as done for classical formal verification by Rao et al.~\parencite{MutationVerification}, and Jain et al.~\parencite{mCoq}.
 Our study provides more understanding of actual quantum mutation operators, which could potentially be useful to assess the effectiveness of formal verification methods for quantum programs in the future.